Saghen/blink.cmp/docs/configuration/sources.md

 > [!NOTE]
 > Terminal completions are nightly only!
 Known bugs in v0.10.
 Cmdline completions are supported on all versions

-You may use `cmdline` and `term` sources via the `sources.cmdline` and `sources.term` tables.
-You may see the defaults in the [reference](./reference.md#sources).
+You may use `cmdline` and `term` sources via the `cmdline.sources` and `term.sources` tables.
+You may see the defaults in the [reference](./reference.md#mode-specific).
 There's no source for shell completions at the moment, [contributions welcome](https://github.com/Saghen/blink.cmp/issues/1149)!

 ## Using `nvim-cmp` sources